Johnell Smith: Career

 In 2010–11, Smith played for the Södertälje Kings in Sweden, where he continued his high scoring, tallying 19.9 points per contest in the Basketligan, to go along with 6.0 rebounds, 4.0 assists and 3.0 steals per game.
 He played for the Gainesville Galaxy in the Continental Basketball League (CBL) in the summer of 2011, and returned to Södertälje for the 2011–12 season.
 Scoring 17.9 points a contest, he led the Kings to the 2012 Basketligan finals, where they were defeated by the Norrköping Dolphins.

 Smith went to Finland, signing with Korisliiga side Kataja Basket for the 2012-13 campaign.
 He averaged 12.5 points in 48 appearances in his single year in Finland, finishing the 2012–13 season in third place of the Korisliiga standings with his Kataja team.
 From 2013 to 2015, he had a second stint with the Svendborg Rabbits, receiving Basketligaen Player of the Year honors for the second time in his career (2013–14).
 He helped Svendborg win the Danish Cup competition that season.
 In Basketligaen play, Smith averaged 22.5 points, 5.2 rebounds, 5.7 assists and 2.5 steals per game in 2013–14.

 After leaving Svendborg in 2015, he signed with the Norrköping Dolphins, where he played until 2019.
 Smith won the Swedish national championship with the Dolphins in 2018.

 In September 2020, Smith signed with BK Vejen in Denmark, where he became player-head coach of the club's men's team as well as youth coach.
+He parted ways with the club in May 2024.
+On June, 1st 2024, Helsingborg BBK of Sweden announced the signing of Johnell Smith as head coach.